-Where an Assessment identifies that a young unaccompanied asylum-seeker does not meet the criteria for a service from Children's Services, but appears to be in need of services from elsewhere, the social worker will refer the young person to the appropriate agency which may be a different Children's Services, the Refugee Council, UK Visas and Immigration and/or an appropriate voluntary agency.
+Where an Assessment identifies that an unaccompanied child migrant does not meet the criteria for a service from Children's Services, but appears to be in need of services from elsewhere, the social worker will refer the young person to the appropriate agency which may be a different Children's Service, the Refugee Council, UK Visas and Immigration and/or an appropriate voluntary agency.

-In such circumstances, the duty worker should make an appointment for the young person and advise him or her of the name, address (including a map where necessary) and contact number of the person with whom the appointment has been made.
+In such circumstances, the duty social worker should make an appointment for the young person and advise them of the name, address (including a map where necessary) and contact number of the person with whom the appointment has been made.
 In addition, the duty worker must send a copy of the Referral Form and Assessment Record to the relevant office.

-In all cases where a service is to be refused, the social worker must consult his or her manager before the decision is made and the letter confirming the decision is sent.
+In all cases where a service is to be refused, the social worker must consult their manager before the decision is made and the letter confirming the decision is sent.
 Any correspondence received in relation to the decision should be referred to the manager.

 The provision of a service is dependent on the young person continuing to qualify for the service.

-Services to an unaccompanied young person may be withdrawn, for example, where another adult wishes to assume parental responsibility and this is considered appropriate.
+Services to an unaccompanied child migrant may be withdrawn, for example, where another adult wishes to assume Parental Responsibility and this is assessed as appropriate.

-The service should not be withdrawn without the agreement of the social worker's manager.
+The service must not be withdrawn without a Child in Need Plan Review (see Child in Need Plans and Reviews Procedure) and the agreement of the social worker's manager.
 Any such decision must be clearly recorded, with reasons.
 In all such cases, legal advice should usually be obtained before a final decision is made.Where a service is withdrawn, the social worker should inform the Finance Office, if appropriate, immediately.

 Planning may have to be based around short-term achievable goals whilst entitlement to remain in the UK is being determined.
 For the majority of unaccompanied children who do not have permanent immigration status, transition planning should initially take a dual or triple planning perspective, which, over time should be refined as the young person's immigration status is resolved.
 Planning cannot pre-empt the outcome of any immigration decision and may be based on: